FAQs

 What is the purpose of the Certificate of Qualification?

 A Certificate of Qualification proves you have shown the NCA that your knowledge of Canadian law is similar to the knowledge of someone who got their law degree through an approved Canadian common law program.
-The NCA gives you a certificate once you finish the process.
+The NCA gives you a certificate once you successfully complete the process.